shawna-p/mysterious-messenger/docs/chatrooms.rst

     break heart ju

 where ``ju`` is the variable of the character whose heart break you'd like to show.
 This will **always** subtract points from the character's "good" heart points and never the "bad" points.
-Note that losing heart points in this way does not subtract from the heart point totals the player uses to unlock additional profile pictures for a character (See [[INSERT LINK HERE]]).
+Note that losing heart points in this way does not subtract from the heart point totals the player uses to unlock additional profile pictures for a character (See :ref:`Bonus Profile Pictures`).

 .. tip::
     Both ``break heart ju`` and ``heart break ju`` will show the heart break animation for the character ``ju``.
 You can't switch the word order for ``award heart`` though!